rainbowdashlabs/chojodev/docs/blog/posts/minecraft_main_class.md

 [German Version](../de/minecraft_main_class.md)

-The minecraft main class, or the class which usually extends `JavaPlugin`, is nearly always suspect of discussions when it comes to naming.
+The minecraft main class, or the class which usually extends `JavaPlugin`, is nearly always subject of discussions when it comes to naming.
 In this post I try to explain my point of view, and also show my approach on naming them.